How to pray

 And forgive us for sinning,

-just as we forgive people sinning against us.
+because we forgive people sinning against us.

 Don’t test us with temptations.’1

 - 11:5 Then Jesus said, “Let’s say you go to your friend’s house at midnight.
 Standing outside the door you say, ‘Buddy, can you spare three loaves of bread?

 - 11:6 A friend of mine on a trip has stopped by, and I don’t have any food to serve him.’